Nissan Micra (2017-2022) review - MPG, CO2 and running costs

 Emissions for the most powerful 115bhp engine were rated at 133g/km, while CO2 figures for the 99bhp engine varied depending on wheel size, but started from 126g/km for the manual version and 140g/km for the CVT auto.

-Nissan claims the current 91bhp five-speed manual model will return an average of 53.3mpg, with CO2 emissions of 121g/km.
+Nissan claims the newer 91bhp five-speed manual model will return an average of 53.3mpg, with CO2 emissions of 121g/km.
 There's an efficiency penalty if you opt for the CVT auto, which manages a 47.1mpg maximum and 137g/km of CO2.

 The Micra isn’t just efficient, it’s also cheap to keep on the road thanks to some low insurance group ratings.
 If you go for the entry-level 1.0-litre car in Visia+ trim, it sits in group 1E, which is very appealing for young drivers.